It’s easy for an established brand to sell the latest iPhone or Air Jordan sneakers. Those products are trendy and in high demand.

 But, ensure that competitions or promotions serve the growth of your business.
-They can be fun, but they are merely a distraction unless they help you grow your business.
+They can be fun but are merely a distraction unless they help you grow your business.

 6. Flirt with absurdity

-Sometimes, your product is so unsexy that you have to create an unconventional strategy.
+Sometimes, your product is so unsexy that you must create an unconventional strategy.